Felixvillas/QMIXRNN-SMAC/README.md

 # QMIXRNN
-An implementation of QMIX with rnn referring to pymarl
+Referring to pymarl, qmix is implemented with RNN to cope with SMAC environment